 Take samples of end-expired air; give glucose; take more samples at half-hourly intervals.
 If there is bacterial overgrowth there is an increase in exhaled hydrogen one hour after ingestion.

-Nutritional support may be required.
+Nutritional support may be required for malabsorption.

 Management otherwise depends upon the cause.
 For example: